 - a) Taxation revenue is recognized as revenue when it is authorized and the taxable event occurs.
+For property taxes, the taxable event is the period for which the tax is levied.
 Related penalties and interest are recognized as revenue in the year that they are earned.
-As the Town's total taxes receivable are based on management's best estimates at the time, it is possible for the fianl amount collected to differ as a result of property value reassessments arising from audits, appeals or court decisions. - b) User fees and other revenues are reported when a performance obligation has been satisfied through the delivery of a good or service or when authority to claim or retain an economic inflow exists and a past transaction or event that gives rise to an asset has been identified. - c) Grants - Conditional grant revenue is recognized to the extent the conditions imposed on it have been fulfilled. - Unconditional grant revenue is recognized when monies are receivable. - d) Investment income earned on surplus funds is reported as revenue in the period earned.
+As the Town's total taxes receivable are based on management's best estimates at the time, it is possible for the final amount collected to differ as a result of property value reassessments arising from audits, appeals or court decisions. - b) User fees and other revenues are reported when a performance obligation has been satisfied through the delivery of a good or service or when authority to claim or retain an economic inflow exists and a past transaction or event that gives rise to an asset has been identified. - c) Grants

+Conditional grant revenue is recognized to the extent the conditions imposed on it have been fulfilled.

+Unconditional grant revenue is recognized when monies are receivable.

+Investment income earned on surplus funds is reported as revenue in the period earned.